 The teaching materials that teachers select reflect the school’s ambitious intentions for the course of study.
 These materials clearly support the intent of a coherently planned curriculum, sequenced towards cumulatively sufficient knowledge and skills for future learning and employment.

 Teachers check students’ understanding effectively, identify misconceptions accurately and providing clear, direct feedback.
 In so doing, they respond and adapt their teaching as necessary.

 Over the course of study, teaching is designed to help students to remember long term the content they have been taught and to integrate new knowledge into larger ideas.
-Feedback, retrieval practice and assessment are prioritised.
+Feedback, retrieval practice and assessment are embedded in order to evaluate and accelerate learning.
 Teachers ensure that students embed key concepts in their long-term memory and apply them fluently.

 Teachers monitor students’ engagement and communicate effectively with parents and colleagues if there are concerns.

 Teachers are expected to utilise the following strategies skilfully and appropriately to maximise learning:

 Sequencing and Modelling

 Stages of Practice

 2.1 Reviewing Material

 Retrieval practice builds our long-term memory and our level of fluency in recall.
 It is important to engage students in a variety of forms of retrieval practice, recalling and applying previously learned material.